smsotirov/smsotirov.github.io/about.md

 permalink: /about/
 ---

 My name is Sotir Sotirov.
 I am a software developer at [101domain GRS](https://www.101domain.com/).
-You can find more about me on this wenbsite [www.sotir-sotirov.com](http://www.sotir-sotirov.com/).
+You can find more about me on this website [www.sotir-sotirov.com](http://www.sotir-sotirov.com/).

 I will publish here an articles which I like most.
 Mainly they will be on the IT theme.
 My goal is to make a good and helpfull collection of good topics at one place.